njzhx213/ECE8803_final_project/README.md

-test.py : Local Attempt of the project (failed)
+test.py : Local attempt of the project (failed)